Toporin/Satocash-Applet/README.md

 The project can also be built using Gradle with the [Fidesmo Javacard Gradle plugin](https://github.com/fidesmo/gradle-javacard).
 Using this approach allows to load the NDEF applet at the same time (allows to automatically open the right application on Android by simply tapping the card).

-For compiling the javacard code, you first need to download the javacard SDK into the project in the `sdks` folder:
+For compiling the JavaCard code, you first need to download the javacard SDK into the project in the `sdks` folder:

 ```
 git submodule add https://github.com/martinpaljak/oracle_javacard_sdks sdks
 ```

 Then you must set the JavaCard HOME.
 The gradle.properties file has a setting with the property "com.fidesmo.gradle.javacard.home" set to the correct path.

-To compile the javacard code and generate a cap file, simply run `./gradlew convertJavacard`.
-The cap file will be compiled in the `build/javacard/org/seedkeeper/applet` folder.
+To compile the JavaCard code and generate a cap file, simply run `./gradlew convertJavacard`.
+The cap file will be compiled in the `build/javacard/org/satocash/applet` folder.

 To load the cap file into a blank smart card, connect a card reader with the card inserted and run `./gradlew install`